 - ½ tsp corn flour for dry chilli paneer or 1 tsp for gravy

-- Make red chili paste by mixing red chili powder, sugar and little water.
-Set this aside.
-Make a thick or thin batter of cornflour, red chilli powder, pepper, salt using little water.
-If you are health conscious and prefer to use less corn flour then make a thin batter.
-If you like the restaurant style chilli paneer which has a thick coating of flour, then make batter thick.
+- Add cornflour, maida (optional) to a mixing bowl along with red chilli powder, pepper, salt and little water.
+If you are health conscious and prefer to use less refined flour then make a thin batter.
+If you like the restaurant style chilli paneer which has a thick coating of flour, then make thick batter.

-- Add paneer to the batter and deep fry or shallow fry.
+- Add paneer to the batter and coat them well.

-- Retain little oil in the pan, Fry garlic until it smells good.
+- Remove the oil from the pan keeping 1 tbsp.
+Fry garlic until it smells good.

-- Pour flour mixture to the pan.
+- Pour this mixture to the pan.
 Cook till the sauce thickens.